hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 |M365_ACCOUNT_NAME|The Microsoft 365 account for creating and publishing the Teams App.|
 |M365_ACCOUNT_PASSWORD|The password of the Microsoft 365 account.|
 |M365_TENANT_ID|To identify the tenant in which the Teams App will be created/published.
 This value is optional unless you have a multi-tenant account and you want to use another tenant.
 Read more on [how to find your Microsoft 365 tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).|
-> Note: Currently, a non-interactive authentication style for Microsoft 365 is used in CI/CD workflows, so please ensure that your Microsoft 365 account has sufficient privileges in your tenant and doesn't have multi-factor authentication or other advanced security features enabled.
+> Currently, a non-interactive authentication style for Microsoft 365 is used in CI/CD workflows, so please ensure that your Microsoft 365 account has sufficient privileges in your tenant and doesn't have multi-factor authentication or other advanced security features enabled.
 Please refer to the [Configure Microsoft 365 Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.

-> Note: Currently, service principal for Azure is used in CI/CD workflows, and to create Azure service principals for use, refer to [here](#how-to-create-azure-service-principals-for-use).
+> Currently, service principal for Azure is used in CI/CD workflows, and to create Azure service principals for use, refer to [here](#how-to-create-azure-service-principals-for-use).

 ### Host types
 Templates are varies in host types (Azure or SPFx), so Provision and CD workflow templates are splited into isolated copies as you can infer from template file name's infixes.
 CI, Publish workflow templates have no such infixes because they are infix-independent.
 If you're working on Azure hosted projects, please download those templates with file name of `azure` infixes.
 Or you're working on SPFx hosted projects, please download those templates with file name of `spfx` infixes.